gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 Unix-style glob of directories to include when running `*-all` commands.
 Only modules under these directories (and all dependent modules) will be included during execution of the commands.
 If a relative path is specified, it should be relative from `--terragrunt-working-dir`.
 Flag can be specified multiple times.

+## terragrunt-strict-include

+**CLI Arg**: `--terragrunt-strict-include`

+When passed in, only modules under the directories passed in with [--terragrunt-include-dir](#terragrunt-include-dir) will be included.
+All dependencies of the included directories will be excluded if they are not in the included directories.

 ## terragrunt-ignore-dependency-order